pactochat/pacte/README.md

 ## Architecture & Tech Stack

-Pacte Xat is built with a modern, robust architecture:
+Aipacto is built with a modern, robust architecture:

 - **Clean Architecture & DDD**: The codebase is organized into bounded contexts, following Clean Architecture and Domain-Driven Design principles for maintainability and scalability.
 - **TypeScript Everywhere**: Full stack, cross-platform development in TypeScript for consistency and safety.